Long-Short-Range Message-Passing: A Physics-Informed Framework to Capture Non-Local Interaction for Scalable Molecular Dynamics Simulation: Related Work

 \subsection{Fragmentation-Based Methods}

-Fragmentation methods have been developed to apply quantum mechanical (QM) calculations to larger molecular systems to alleviate scaling problems~\cite{ganesh2006molecular, li2007generalized}.
-Over the past decades, density matrix- and energy-based fragmentation methods have been developed.
-The density matrix-based methods first assemble the total estimated density matrix based on density matrices of subsystems, and the target property is obtained from the total density matrix including divide-and-conquer (DC) method~\cite{yang1991direct}, the adjustable density matrix assembler (ADMA) method~\cite{exner2003ab}, the elongation method~\cite{gu2004new}, and the molecular fractionation with conjugated caps (MFCC) method~\cite{he2005new}.
-On the other hand, the energy-based fragmentation methods directly combine properties of subsystems to obtain the whole property.
-He \emph{et al.} extended the original MFCC method to a direct manner~\cite{he2006generalized} and further introduced electrostatically embedding schemes to consider long-range electrostatic interactions~\cite{he2014fragment}.
-Other energy-based fragmentation methods, such as the molecular tailoring approach~\cite{gadre2006molecular}, the molecules-in-molecules (MIM) method~\cite{mayhall2011molecules} and the systematic fragmentation method~\cite{deev2005approximate} have also been developed.
+Fragmentation techniques, historically employed to facilitate quantum mechanical (QM) computations for expansive molecular systems, present solutions to intricate scaling issues~\cite{ganesh2006molecular, li2007generalized}.
+In recent research trajectories, there has been a discernible bifurcation into two prominent fragmentation methodologies: density matrix-based and energy-based.
+Within the density matrix paradigm, the overarching strategy entails the construction of an aggregate density matrix, sourced from the individual matrices of subsystems.
+Subsequent property extractions hinge upon this consolidated matrix.
+Noteworthy implementations in this domain encompass the divide-and-conquer (DC) technique~\cite{yang1991direct}, the adjustable density matrix assembler (ADMA) framework~\cite{exner2003ab}, the elongation approach~\cite{gu2004new}, and the molecular fractionation with conjugated caps (MFCC) mechanism~\cite{he2005new}.
+Conversely, energy-based fragmentation methodologies pivot on a direct assimilation of subsystem properties to deduce the global property.
+A seminal contribution by He \emph{et al.} involved the adaptation of the MFCC model into a more streamlined formulation~\cite{he2006generalized}, which was subsequently enhanced with electrostatic embedding schemes, capturing long-range interactions~\cite{he2014fragment}.
+Parallel advancements in the energy-based arena include the molecular tailoring approach~\cite{gadre2006molecular}, the molecules-in-molecules (MIM) paradigm~\cite{mayhall2011molecules}, and the systematic fragmentation methodology~\cite{deev2005approximate}.